 Alison P. Sherwin, Associate Director Graduate Degree Programs

 Marissa L. Zalk, Associate Director of Graduate Degree Programs

-Before you arrive on campus, the Office of Graduate Legal Studies will send you a series of emails, host webinars, and share information about the curricular and extra-curricular opportunities available to you during your LL.M. year.
+Before you arrive on campus, the Office of Graduate Degree Programs will send you a series of emails, host webinars, and share information about the curricular and extra-curricular opportunities available to you during your LL.M. year.
 Should you choose to, you will have ample opportunity to speak with one of the four advisers in GLS—Sylvia, Jill, Marissa, or Alison.
 Pre-registration for fall term courses will take place in July, and GLS will send detailed information on this process in June to all incoming students.